 What is the cheapest cremation option?

 The cheapest cremation option is a direct cremation service.
-This is a minimal service offering from a funeral home, which enables them to offer it at a lower cost.
+This is a minimal service from a funeral home, enabling them to offer it at a lower cost.

 A direct cremation package generally includes everything to care for the deceased, complete all the required authorizations, and obtain the death certificate and cremation permit.